cloud-gov/aide-boshrelease/README.md

   /path/to/tacos R # don't mess with my tacos

 ```
-Extra ignore rules can be applied via the `ignore_aide_rules` property, which should be just raw text rules - if your ignoring a sub file/directory either in a default rule or under an above `add_aide_rule` place your ignore syntax here:
+Extra ignore rules can be applied via the `ignore_aide_rules` property, which should be just raw text rules - if you're ignoring a sub file/directory either in a default rule or under an above `add_aide_rule` place your ignore syntax here:

 ```yaml
 ignore_aide_rules: |